Limited partnership in Poland

 The limited partnership is a commercial partnership, which combines many of the features of typical partnership and certain features of a commercial company.
 The limited partnership in Poland may be formed by at least two individuals, one as a limited partner and the other one as a general partner .

 According to the new law provisions, a limited partnership aims to keep the company under its own name in front of the company's creditors and other legal or financial obligations.
 In this sense, at least one partner is liable without limitation (the general partner), having unlimited responsibility in relation with the company, and at least one partner with limited liability.
+If you are interested in starting a business in Poland as a limited partnership, our team of lawyers can help you.
+They can also help you open a bank account in Poland for your company.

 The legal requirements of a limited partnership in Poland